Science At St. Peter's

 The science curriculum will recognise, acknowledge and celebrate the children’s various starting points and concurrently provide opportunities to broaden and enrich their horizons.

-The structure of the science curriculum is informed by both professional research and the context, needs and interests of the children.
+The structure of the science curriculum is informed by the National Curriculum and is enhanced with knowledge organisers, detailed planning and quality slides.

 Connections and links within and across the science curriculum will be made to promote and support learning.
 The curriculum will develop children as lead learners by developing inquisitive and curious minds and by providing them with opportunities to crucially reflect.